 Although the Carter Strong Bird Sanctuary is open to the public, its sensitive features are not suited to disturbance.
-In fact, each time a human traverses the bog damage to the plants is immediately evident and sphagnum mats on the bog do not support much weight and can be hazardous.
+In fact, each time a human traverses the bog, damage to plants is immediately evident.
+Sphagnum mats on the bog do not support much weight and can be hazardous.
 For these reasons there is no parking area or trails and active recreation is discouraged.
-The preserve can be observed from kayak but accessing land could be hazardous and is not recommended.
-In its continual effort to balance public access and use with protecting conservation land GTRLC strives to match properties with appropriate activities.
-You will find Activities Icons on the right side of the Properties List to help match your desired experience with property appropriate activities.
+The preserve can be observed from kayak, but accessing land could be hazardous and is not recommended.

 No hunting is allowed due to the property’s small size, sensitivity and proximity to residences.